adaezeudeh/Datapao_Takehometest/README.md

    - Write the analysis to a CSV file with fields: user_id, session_length.

 3. **Insights**
-   - Provide pie chart visualizing attendance analysis.
+   - Visualize employee attendance analysis in Analytics_chart.png file.
-   - Synthesis providing context to visualized data and recommendations
+   - Synthesis providing context to visualized data and recommendations.

 ### Requirements